jacepd/Tank_Wars_Game/TankWars/Resources/README.txt

 The client communicates wtith the server by sending JSON strings.
 The classes representing all objects that can be sent as JSON are located in the World project.

+Everything works how it should except for one slight issue with the movement.
+It is not as smooth as we wanted and so while you are moving there is a slight hiccup when changing directions at the same time.